 Term Life Insurance

-These policies are the cheapest and most straightforward.
-When you purchase a term life insurance policy, you agree to pay the premium for a set term length (e.g. 20 years).
-If you pass away during that period of time, the insurance company pays out the death benefit to your beneficiaries.
-Once the term length is up, if you’re still alive, the policy ends.
-If you want to continue life insurance coverage, you will have to reapply for a new policy––and the premiums will likely be higher for an older applicant.
+Term life insurance is the cheapest and most straightforward type of insurance policy.
+When you purchase a term life insurance policy, you agree to pay a premium for a set term length––often 20 or 30 years.
+If you pass away during that period, the insurance company pays out a death benefit to your beneficiaries.
+Once the term length is up, the policy and its coverage end.
+If you want to continue your life insurance coverage, you will have to reapply for a new policy––and the premiums will likely be higher for an older applicant.

 Because you do not contribute to an investment account with this type of policy, you don’t get any money back once the term ends.
-This is what makes it so cheap.
-If you are considering buying term life insurance, Insurify has more in-depth information to help you with your research.
+This is what makes it less expensive than other alternatives.
+If you are considering buying term life insurance, Insurify has more in-depth information at the ready to help you with your search.

 Whole Life Insurance

-A whole life insurance policy is a permanent policy, like universal life insurance.
-It also has an investment component, so you can accrue a cash value while paying your premium.
-Unlike universal life insurance, though, when you purchase a whole life policy, your premiums are fixed, meaning they won’t go up as you age.
+A whole life insurance policy is a permanent policy like universal life insurance.
+It also has an investment component; you can accrue a policy’s cash value while paying your premium.
+Unlike universal life insurance, though, your premiums are fixed when you purchase a whole life policy: they won’t go up as you age.
 That said, the level premiums, fixed death benefits, and generous living benefits can make this type of policy quite expensive.
-Insurify has more information on the differences between whole and term life insurance policies if you are deciding between the two.
+Insurify has more information on the differences between whole and term life insurance policies if you’re choosing between the two.

 Though purchasing a life insurance policy is no easy task, doing your research and taking the time to identify your long term needs and goals will ensure fewer struggles down the line.

-Online life insurance quote comparison sites such as Insurify and informational articles can help in your life insurance journey.
-Insurify’s free life insurance quotes comparison platform can give you quotes from multiple life insurance providers in minutes.
+Leading quote comparison site Insurify can help in your life insurance journey.
+Insurify’s free life insurance quotes comparison platform gives you quotes from many prominent life insurance providers in just a few clicks.